telemetryjet/telemetryjet-arduino-sdk/README.md

 4. Skip over the first two bytes, for the checksum and padding/flag byte.
 5. Read the MessagePack data:
    - Dimension ID: 16-bit unsigned integer, numerical identifier for the data point
    - Value Type: 8-bit unsigned integer, numeric identifier for the uncompressed value.
-Corresponds to an ID from the `DataPointType` enum, detailed in the [Value Types](#ValueTypes) section above.
+Corresponds to an ID from the `DataPointType` enum, detailed in the [Value Types](#value-types) section above.
    - Value: 1-9 bytes, value of the data point, encoded as a MessagePack-compressed boolean, integer, or float.

 This SDK implements an encoder and decoder in C++ in `TelemetryJet::update`, which you can copy and use in your projects.

 # Resources & Notes
-### Whitepaper
-For an overview of the motivation and design behind the TelemetryJet Arduino SDK, read our Whitepaper: "A Lightweight Telemetry Protocol for Hardware Sensor Data". (*Coming Soon!*).

 ### Documentation
 Full documentation for the TelemetryJet Arduino SDK is provided on the [TelemetryJet Documentation Site](https://docs.telemetryjet.com/arduino_sdk/).